 To help you plan developmentally appropriate lessons for the first month of school and beyond, it’s helpful to use a kindergarten pacing guide.
 A pacing guide will help you see the progression of skills taught throughout the year and the seasonal units and themes you can incorporate.
 This will make lesson planning even easier.

-You can grab a copy of my free kindergarten pacing guide by filling out the form below.
+You can grab a copy of the free kindergarten pacing guide by filling out the form below.

 Survival Guide For the Classroom